-In the past 10 years (2013-2022), from 8 Taiwan civil air transport carriers in operation in Taiwan in 2013, since then, multiple domestic airlines have entered and exited the market.
-These activities include the establishment of V Air and Tigerair Taiwan in 2014 and the deregistration of SunRise Airlines and V Air as civil air transport carriers in 2015 and 2017, respectively.
+In the past 10 years (2014-2023), from 10 Taiwan civil air transport carriers in operation in Taiwan in 2014, since then, multiple domestic airlines have entered and exited the market.
+These activities include the deregistration of SunRise Airlines and V Air as civil air transport carriers in 2015 and 2017, respectively.
 In 2018, TransAsia Airlines declared bankruptcy, and Emerald Pacific Airlines was registered as a civil air transport carrier.
 Starlux Airlines was established in 2019.
 The MOTC revoked the air operator certificate of Far Eastern Air Transport in 2020.
-At the end of 2022, 8 national civil air transport carriers were in operation (two of which provided helicopter transportation services.)
+At the end of 2023, 8 national civil air transport carriers were in operation (two of which provided helicopter transportation services.)